vipnet1/Mirage/docs/server_security.md

 ## Mirage Protection ##
 To fulfill our protection requirements, we built multiple server validation algorithms.

-### Xor HmacSha256 & Replay Protection ###
+### Xor HmacSha256 & Replay Protectio ###
 As we need to do the encryption operations in tradingview pinescript, we are pretty limited, so we use whatever we can.
 - We generate 3(or more) Xor keys, each of random size 32-64 characters.
 - We generate secret 64 characters key.

 The algorithm is as following:
-- Generate nonce.
-Put it inside the message body.
+- Generate nonce, current UNIX format time.
+Put it inside a message containing the nonce, time and the body to send.
 - Apply HmacSha256 with the secret key to the message.
 Put the result alongsize the message.
-- Encrypt the message using 3 Xor keys.
+- Encrypt the whole request using 3 Xor keys.
 Each xor applied to previous xor result.

 On Mirage size we:
 - Decrypt the whole content using 3 xor keys.
 - Check if HmacSha256 on body with secret key indeed matches the hash provided by the client.
 - Check if message with that nonce already received.
 If not insert it to database.
 If yes ignore request.
+- Check if message isn't expired according to time field.

 In this case we achieve:
 - Authentication.
 Only we know the secret key.
 Integrity test will fail for others.